Charing Cross: St Mary Rounceval

 An extract from John Rocque's Map of London, 1746, showing Northumberland House.
 The two projecting garden wings had not yet been added.

 At some time between 1232 and 1236, the Chapel and Hospital of St Mary Rounceval was founded at Charing.
 It occupied land at the corner of the modern Whitehall and into the centre of Northumberland Avenue, running down to a wharf by the river.
 It was an Augustinian house, tied to a mother house at Roncesvalles in the Pyrenees.
 The house and lands were seized for the king in 1379, under a statute "for the forfeiture of the lands of schismatic aliens".
 Protracted legal action returned some rights to the prior, but in 1414, Henry V suppressed the 'alien' houses.
 The priory fell into a long decline from lack of money and arguments regarding the collection of tithes with the parish church of St Martin-in-the-Fields.
 In 1541, religious artefacts were removed to St Margaret's, and the chapel was adapted as a private house; its almshouse were sequestered to the Royal Palace.

 Frontage onto Strand/Charing Cross of Northumberland House in 1752 by Canaletto.
 The statue of Charles I is at the right of the painting.
 At the left is the Golden Cross Inn, with signboard outside.

 In 1608–09, the Earl of Northampton built Northumberland House on the eastern portion of the property.
 In June 1874, the duke's property at Charing Cross was purchased by the Metropolitan Board of Works for the formation of Northumberland Avenue.

 The frontage of the Rounceval property caused the narrowing at the end of the Whitehall entry to Charing Cross, and formed the section of Whitehall formerly known as Charing Cross, until road widening in the 1930s caused the rebuilding of the south side of the street which created a wide thoroughfare.

 Battle

 In 1554, Charing Cross was the site of the final battle of Wyatt's Rebellion.
-This was an attempt by Thomas Wyatt and others to overthrow Queen Mary I of England, soon after her accession to the throne, and replace her with Lady Jane Grey.
+This was an attempt by Thomas Wyatt and others to overthrow Queen Mary I of England, soon after her accession to the throne.
 Wyatt's army had come from Kent, and with London Bridge barred to them, had crossed the river by what was then the next bridge upstream, at Hampton Court.
 Their circuitous route brought them down St Martin's Lane to Whitehall.

 The palace was defended by 1000 men under Sir John Gage at Charing Cross; they retreated within Whitehall after firing their shot, causing consternation within, thinking the force had changed sides.
 The rebels – themselves fearful of artillery on the higher ground around St James's – did not press their attack and marched on to Ludgate, where they were met by the Tower Garrison and surrendered.